1st Province No. 1 Provincial Assembly

-The first Province No. 1 Provincial Assembly was elected by the 2017 provincial elections.
+The first Koshi Provincial Assembly was elected by the 2017 provincial elections.
 93 members were elected to the assembly, 56 of whom were elected through direct elections and 37 of whom were elected through the party list proportional representation system.
 The term of the assembly started on 5 February 2018 and ended in September 2022.
 Sher Dhan Rai and Bhim Acharya served as chief ministers from CPN (Unified Marxist–Leninist) and Rajendra Kumar Rai served as chief minister from CPN (Unified Socialist) during the term of the assembly.
 Pradeep Kumar Bhandari served as the speaker of the assembly and Saraswati Pokharel served as deputy speaker.